camilouribebotta/visual-essays/docs/help.md

 ### Entities

-The data used by the widgets in the visualization pane is typically retrieved from Wikidata (the knowledge base behind WIkipedia).
+The data used by the widgets in the visualization pane is typically retrieved from Wikidata (the knowledge base behind Wikipedia).
 Wikidata is a Linked Open Data (LOD) knowledge base containing nearly 80 million entities (as of Feb 2020) and growing at the rate of nearly 1 million per month.
 Each entity (person, location, organization, etc) in Wikidata is assigned a unique identifier commonly called a ‘Q’ ID as each of the identifiers starts with the ‘Q’ character followed by a number.
 For instance, Washington DC is assigned the identifier Q61.

 Connecting text to a Wikidata entity is accomplished by adding an HTML `var` tag to the text with an `id` attribute the consists of the Wikidata QID associated with the entity.
 For instance, to associate Washington DC with text in the document the tag `<var id=“Q62”></var>` is added to the text.
 The `var` tag is not displayed in the rendered text but provides information enabling the software to associate mentions of Washington DC in the text to the Wikidata entity with the identifier Q61.
 Wikidata entities provide rich information enabling a range of visualizations and tools.
 For entities that are locations (such as our Washington DC example) the Wikidata entity will often include geographic coordinates enabling the location to be visualized on a map.